Can You Recycle a House? How to Reduce Waste During Demolition and Remodeling Projects

 And So Much More…

 People who look at home demolition, additions, or remodeling projects from a sustainability standpoint should remember that it is not all or nothing.
 Many aspects of a home are ready for reuse but may not have a local market of people interested in doing that.
 Some construction debris is easy to recycle in some areas but not others.
 The truth is that almost anything in the home can be put to another purpose that does not involve sending it to the landfill, if people are willing to do the work.

 Unless homeowners are doing the project themselves, they should consider asking for specific information from any company providing demolition services.
 This will help them sort out the kind of debris they have.
 Homeowners may want to start by hiring a contractor who specializes in renovation for reuse or recycling.
 This could cost more, simply because demolition with a care for the materials’ condition can take longer and require more care.
 Professionals with experience in the field will often know more about local recycling facilities’ policies and what they will take.
 They may also have connections to markets for secondhand building supplies.

 Like recycling containers for consumable goods, homeowners should avoid assuming that every recycling company will take any product that is technically recyclable.
 A business that specializes in plastics may only accept certain resins, so knowing the numbers is important.
+For example, Reborn Rubber specializes in creating wallets from recycled wet suits and plastic bottles, so they're probably not taking used refrigerators.
 People should do as much online research as they need to locate the nearest recycling facilities, determine their hours, and understand the rules for deliveries.
 If they do not offer a haul-away service, homeowners can look for businesses or organizations that function as a go-between.
 By engaging services in this way, people can feel better knowing that they are keeping waste out of a landfill, reducing stress on the world’s natural resources, providing employment opportunities, and giving back to their communities.